bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

 During deployment, the Zone Id resolves to the independently map Availability Zone Name for each AWS Account the stack is deployed to.
 This allows you to truely ensure all your resources across accounts are in the same physical locations.

 ![Resolved Values](../../images/blog/ec2zoneids/Resolved-Values.PNG)

+### Summary

+Now you can ensure resources are deployed to specific physical Zone Ids.
+If you know of any other service specific zone restrictions please comment below and i'll keep a list going.
+Thanks for reading!